 This is different from some of their competitors as they prefer to employ puncture-free foam tires as they believe they provide for easier maintenance.
 These foam tires however are not normally as flexible, and tend to slip more on non-paved surfaces.

-- Award-Winning Bike – Parents can be comforted that the Skuut has received numerous awards from organizations like: The Oppenheim Gold Seal Award, Dr. Toys 10 best active products, The National Parenting Center Seal of Approval, and The Toy Man Award of Excellence.
+- Award-Winning Bike – Parents can be comforted that the Skuut has received numerous awards from organizations like: Dr. Toys 10 best active products, The National Parenting Center Seal of Approval, and The Toy Man Award of Excellence.
 This provides parents with an increased peace of mind that the product they are purchasing has been reviewed by several safety-conscious organizations.

 - Eco-Friendly – For environmentally-conscious parents, the Skuut’s wooden frame and non-toxic lacquer finish are attractive features.

 - Spoke-less tires and Limited Radius Steering – Ensures that the child is safe while handling the bike.
 The space in between the spokes on conventional bikes can become a safety hazard as children’s feet can get caught.
 The Stuuk’s tires are do not include these spikes.
 Meanwhile, the limited radius steering decreases the chances of a child crashing in the even he, or she, loses control of the bike.

 - Poor Durability – One of the more common complaints against wooden frame balance bikes is their potential to warp.
 The wood is obviously not not marine grade so exposure to rain, snow, dirt, gravel, etc. can decrease the longevity of the bike.